 Toolbar search box

-Once installed, LibX Concordia will add a button in the top right of your browser window that expands into a search box for our CLUES library catalogue when you click on it:
+Once installed, LibX Concordia will add a button in the top right of your browser window that expands into a search box for our Library Catalogue when you click on it:

 You can use the default Keyword option, or instead choose a Title, Author, Subject, ISBN or Call Number search:

-LibX Concordia allows you to use the right-click button to automatically launch a CLUES or Google Scholar search on selected text from a web page.
+LibX Concordia allows you to use the right-click button to automatically launch a Library Catalogue or Google Scholar search on selected text from a web page.
 After highlighting the text you want and using the right-click button, you will get a menu like this:

-From here you can directly search CLUES or Google Scholar for the terms you have highlighted.
+From here you can directly search the Library Catalogue or Google Scholar for the terms you have highlighted.

 To change which search options are shown here, go to LibX Preferences > Context Menu.